 If we hear a loud alarm at any point in our visit, we should stand still, quietly and calmly.
 A member of staff will tell us what to do and where to go.

-When it is time to go back to school
+When it is time to go home